federicopalma-pro/ML-Classification/README.md

 Whether you're just getting started with Machine Learning or you're a seasoned practitioner, I believe you'll find something of value in this repository.
 I encourage you to explore the notebooks, try out the code for yourself, and let me know if you have any questions or feedback.

 Happy classifying!

+## Dataset

+he dataset used in this project is the "Penguins" dataset, which was obtained from OpenML.
+This dataset contains information about three different species of penguins (Adelie, Chinstrap, and Gentoo) and their physical characteristics such as bill length, flipper length, and body mass.

+The penguins dataset is an excellent alternative to the commonly used iris dataset for data exploration and visualization.
+With 344 rows and 8 columns, it provides enough data for meaningful analysis without being overwhelming.
+Additionally, the inclusion of multiple species allows for more complex analysis and visualization techniques that cannot be performed on the iris dataset.